-The committee is responsible for formulating and recommending action or necessary policies in all matters relating to finance, business, and administration, including the investment of University funds.
-Specifically, the committee shall recommend to the Board of Trustees, or to the Executive Committee when necessary between meetings of the Board, the following and similar matters within the scope of the committee’s purpose1:
+The Committee is responsible for formulating and recommending action or necessary policies in all matters relating to finance, business, and administration, including the investment of University funds.
+Specifically, the Committee shall recommend to the Board of Trustees, or to the Executive Committee when necessary between meetings of the Board, the following and similar matters within the scope of the Committee’s purpose1:

 - Guidelines to govern the administration’s submission of a proposed annual operating budget and appropriation request to state agencies and officials;

-- The University’s final operating and capital outlay budgets for the fiscal year (after the General Assembly has enacted annual appropriations for the University);
+- The University’s final operating and capital budgets for the fiscal year (after the General Assembly has enacted annual appropriations for the University);

 - Student tuition and fees for which Board approval is required by Board policy and any proposal for waiver or discount of student tuition and fees unless mandated by state law;